artoews/toniq/phantom/adapting-the-design.md

-## Adapting the Design
+# Adapting the Design

-The following instructions describe how to adapt the phantom design files for a different container and/or implant.
-A SolidWorks License is required to carry out these changes.
-Italics are used to indicate the names of SolidWorks Global Variables.
+The following instructions describe how to modify the phantom design to fit a different container or implant.
+Note a SolidWorks License is required to carry out these changes.

-### A. Measure new components
+## A. Prepare models of new components

 1. Measure the interior dimensions of the new container (length, width).
 2. Acquire surface model of the implant in STL format.